How to have the best Wulai day trip from Taipei

 Thinking of spending a night?

 Accommodation types vary from budget hotels and inns to more luxurious spas and resorts.
-Prices typically range between NT$1500-$16000.
-For the most accurate rates, it’s best to check individual websites or check out the search box here…
+Prices typically range between NT$1500-$16000, but for the most accurate rates, it’s always best to check booking sites online.

 Hot spring tips